dahm641/tech258_cloud/what_is_cloud/readme.md

 ### Monitoring
 Monitoring is a huge part of cloud.
 Eery resource we set up can be monitored and many providers have built in solutions just for monitoring with whichevr metrics we'd like.
 Logs, costs, performance etc.

+## Examples

+2021
+Coca-Cola Andina Builds Data Lake on AWS, Increases Analytics Productivity by 80% for More Data-Driven Decision-Making

 [//]: # (### Below is the well architected framework from AWS on how a good infrastructure on the cloud should be.
 We can see how it relates to Devops )